FAQs

 Is Springton close to stores, churches, recreational activities, and things to do?

 Yes.
-Springton is located in the south of the Main Line and just a few short miles from Center City Philadelphia, major highways and the Philadelphia Airport.
+Springton is located south of the Main Line and just a few short miles from Center City Philadelphia, major highways, and the Philadelphia Airport.
 We are centrally located between Newtown Square and Media.
 A huge array of religious, cultural, recreational, restaurant, and shopping opportunities are locally available- including parks, tennis, golf, and pool clubs.
-Our residents also love to take advantage our private walking path along our beautiful nature-filled lakeside property.
+Our residents also love to take advantage of our private walking path along our beautiful nature-filled lakeside property.